Exodus

 Exodus 7:8-13 is the first of the ‘plagues.’
 Listen to this: “the translation ‘snake’ is far too innocuous and bland.
 What Moses and Aaron conjure is not a garden-variety snake.
 Rather, the term in most of its uses (and surely here) is a great sea ‘monster,’ bespeaking God’s unleashing of chaos in the midst of Pharaoh’s well-ordered realm.
 The production of the ‘monster’ thus may announce in the empire that God is unleashing powerful disorder and elemental destabilization, which are the outcome of brutal oppression.” -Brueggemann

-Second Plague – Blood.
-Moses is direct to tell Pharoah to let the people go.
+Plague – Blood.
+Moses is directed to tell Pharoah to let the people go.
 Why are they going?
 To worship God.
 In Chapter 5:1 God says through Moses and Aaron, “Let my people go, so that they may celebrate a festival to me in the wilderness.”
 Not even to go away forever, just to celebrate a festival, just to worship God.

 Exodus 8-10

-Third Plague – Frogs “Let my people go, so that they may worship me.”
+Plague – Frogs “Let my people go, so that they may worship me.”
 The reason for release remains the same – to worship God.
 Pharoah asks Moses and Aaron to pray for the frogs to leave.
 They do and the frogs all die.
 But instead of relenting Pharaoh’s heart is hardened again.
 Just like Brueggemann said in the notes for chapter 7 about signs and hardened hearts – “…the very sign itself becomes the means whereby the hardening is accomplished, as the very gesture toward liberation is what evokes more repression—i.e. hardening.”
 It’s a catch 22.
 The signs don’t soften Pharoah’s heart, they do the opposite.

 Have you ever experienced something similar in your life?
 Or seen it happen in another’s life?